Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 One type of cyberattack is cyber espionage, where terrorist groups spy on a rival country to gather confidential information, such as its political and military strategies.
 They can later use this information to further their goals.
 Most cyber espionage attacks fall under the category of APT and often involve social engineering.

-• Disruption of critical infrastructure systems.
+• Disrupt critical infrastructure systems.
 A nation’s critical infrastructure is also among the cyberterrorists’ targets.
-They aim to cause destruction by cutting off water supply, causing a regional power outage or a nuclear power crisis, or at least instill fear and panic in the citizens.
+They aim to cause destruction by cutting off the water supply, causing a regional power outage or a nuclear power crisis, or at least instilling fear and panic in citizens.
 They also target air traffic control systems, transportation infrastructures, telecommunication networks, emergency services, and the banking industry.
+An example of such assault is the 2021 Florida water treatment plant attack, during which a malicious actor gained unauthorized access to the plant’s network and tried to alter the chemical levels in the water supply.
+Fortunately, the plant operator noticed the attack on time, reversing the processes and thwarting the cyberterrorism attempt before anyone got hurt.

-The year 2022 has seen a large number of cyberattacks caused by cybercriminal groups, some of which are suspected of being backed by their governments, which blurs the line between cyberterrorism and cyber espionage.
+In the last few years, a large number of cyberattacks have been caused by cybercriminal groups, some of which are suspected of being backed by their governments.
+This has blurred the line between cyberterrorism and cyber espionage.

 How to protect yourself from cyberterrorism

-You will not be able to fend off all cybercrime on your own, but there are steps you can take to protect your personal data and mitigate the effects of a cyberattack:
+You will not be able to fend off all cybercrime on your own, but you can take steps to protect your personal data and mitigate the effects of a cyberattack:

 • Assess network security before connecting to the internet.
 Is it password protected?
-Also, do not use public Wi-Fi with no encryption unless you are using a secure VPN.
+Also, do not use public Wi-Fi with no encryption unless you use a secure VPN.

 • If an email looks wrong or you received it from an unknown individual or organization — do not open it and never download attachments.